whitefusionhq/crystallized/README.md

 **[Lit][lit-url]**: Simple.
 Fast.
 Web Components.

-**Crystalline**: a collection of **Lit enhancements** inspired by [Stimulus](https://stimulusjs.org) and written in [Ruby2JS][ruby2js-url].
-Crystalline includes:
+**Crystallized**: a collection of **Lit 2 enhancements**, starting with controllers inspired by [Stimulus](https://stimulusjs.org).
+Crystallized includes:

 * [`DeclarativeActionsController`](https://github.com/whitefusionhq/crystalline-element#using-declarativeactionscontroller) - lets you add action attributes to elements in the light DOM as a way of providing declarative event handlers.

 * `TargetsController` - lets you easily query child nodes in the light DOM using either selectors or explicit attribute-based identifies. _Docs coming soon!_

-* [`CrystallineElement`](https://github.com/whitefusionhq/crystalline-element#using-crystallineelement) - a base subclass of LitElement which provides syntax benefits for Ruby2JS users as well as includes the two controllers above.

-Crystalline uses Ruby 3 and Ruby2JS to compile its source code to modern ES6+ JavaScript ([example](https://unpkg.com/crystalline-element?module)).
-Crystalline can be used with _any modern JS bundler_ as well as directly in buildless HTML using `script type="module"`.
+Crystallized uses Ruby 3 and [Ruby2JS][ruby2js-url] to compile its source code to modern ES6+ JavaScript ([example](https://unpkg.com/crystalline-element?module)).
+Crystallized can be used with _any modern JS bundler_ as well as directly in buildless HTML using `script type="module"`.

-Crystalline works great as a spice on top of server-rendered markup originating from backend frameworks like [Rails](https://rubyonrails.org) or static sites generators like [Bridgetown](https://www.bridgetownrb.com)—providing features not normally found in web component libraries that assume they're only concerned with client-rendered markup and event handling.
+Lit along with Crystallized works great as a spice on top of server-rendered markup originating from backend frameworks like [Rails](https://rubyonrails.org) or static sites generators like [Bridgetown](https://www.bridgetownrb.com)—providing features not normally found in web component libraries that assume they're only concerned with client-rendered markup and event handling.

-**Enjoy writing functional components?** While I am of the opinion classes work quite well most of the time, for very simple components or components constructed out of many separate `lit-html` snippets, you might long for a functional shorthand.
-In those cases, `crystallize` will do just the trick!

-You can build an entire suite of reactive frontend components just with Lit/Crystalline, along with a general strategy to enhance your site with a variety of emerging [web components](https://github.com/topics/web-components) and component libraries ([Shoelace](https://shoelace.style) for example).
+You can build an entire suite of reactive frontend components just with Lit/Crystallized, along with a general strategy to enhance your site with a variety of emerging [web components](https://github.com/topics/web-components) and component libraries ([Shoelace](https://shoelace.style) for example).

+**NOTE:** this package is currently in the process of transitioning to `@crystallized/controllers`.
+All of the below information is deprecated.
+Please come back shortly for updated instructions!

 ----